dotnet/docs/docs/csharp/programming-guide/classes-and-structs/implicitly-typed-local-variables.md

 [!code-csharp[cscsrefQueryKeywords#13](~/samples/snippets/csharp/VS_Snippets_VBCSharp/CsCsrefQueryKeywords/CS/Group.cs#13)]

 The use of `var` helps simplify your code, but its use should be restricted to cases where it is required, or when it makes your code easier to read.
-See the C# Coding Guidelines' section on [Implicitly typed local variables](../inside-a-program/coding-conventions.md#user-content-implicitly-typed-local-variables) for more details on when to use `var` properly.
+For more information about when to use `var` properly, see the [Implicitly typed local variables](../inside-a-program/coding-conventions.md#implicitly-typed-local-variables) section on the C# Coding Guidelines article.

 ## See also